Tropical Storm Debby barrels toward Florida, with potential record-setting rains further north

 Debby is the fourth named storm of the 2024 Atlantic hurricane season after Tropical Storm Alberto, Hurricane Beryl and Tropical Storm Chris, all of which formed in June.

-The National Hurricane Center in Miami predicted the system will strengthen as it curves off the southwest Florida coast, where the water has been extremely warm.
+The hurricane center predicted the system will strengthen as it curves off the southwest Florida coast, where the water has been extremely warm.

 Tropical storms and hurricanes can trigger river flooding and overwhelm drainage systems and canals.
-Forecasters warned of 6 to 12 inches (150mm to 300 mm) of rain and up to 18 inches (450 mm) in isolated areas of Florida, which could create "locally considerable" flash and urban flooding.
-Forecasters also warned of moderate flooding for some rivers along Florida's West Coast.
+Forecasters warned of 6 to 12 inches (15 centimeters to 30 centimeters) of rain and up to 18 inches (46 centimeters) in isolated areas of Florida.

 Storm surge expected to hit Gulf Coast, including Tampa Bay